aryanmalik16/aryan-demo/README.md

 # aryan-demo
-this is my first repository
+This is my first repository
-author-aryan malik
+Author-aryan malik